A board game.

 - two player, two controllers (each player has their own controller)

 You can choose from a number of board layouts.
 If you download the cart is easy to add your own board layouts with the sprite editor.

 In the menu, use the direction buttons to move between menu entries, and the X and O buttons to cycle through the options of menu entry, or perform a menu action.

-In the game, use the direction buttons to move your piece.
+In the game, use the direction buttons to move your piece, or hold down the X or O buttons and use the direction buttons to jump your piece.
 Use the pause menu if you want to abandon a game and return to the title menu.